bdurrer/pi-node-runner/README.md

 # pi-node-runner
-GitHub Check Runner tor performance tests on RaspberryPi
+GitHub Check runner for performance testing on RaspberryPi